 A fire risk assessment (also known as a fire safety assessment) determines what you need to do to prevent fire, as well as what you need to do in the event of a fire.
-It is a legal requirement to have a written fire risk assessment if your business consists of more than five people, or if you rent out properties.

 A fire risk assessment helps you to identify fire hazards, identify those at risk and determine what you need to do to reduce or remove any risks.
 It covers things like emergency routes and exits, fire detection systems, emergency evacuation plans, firefighting equipment and training.

 If you do not have the time to carry out a fire risk assessment, we are here to help.
 Hawkesworth can carry out an extensive fire risk assessment on your behalf, providing a written report with recommendations.